What Records Should I Collect After a Truck Accident?

 Reporting a Truck Accident

-The average commercial truck weighs five times more than a passenger vehicle and the affects of a truck accident involving a passenger vehicle are often fatal or cause debilitating injuries such as severe head or brain injuries, delayed back or neck pain, and affect the victim’s cognitive ability, coordination, and other essential functions.
+The average commercial truck weighs five times more than a passenger vehicle and the effects of a truck accident involving a passenger vehicle are often fatal or cause debilitating injuries such as severe head or brain injuries, delayed back or neck pain, and affect the victim’s cognitive ability, coordination, and other essential functions.

 After a semi-truck, 18-wheeler, or tractor-trailer accident, it’s vital to call 911.
 Involving the police after a truck accident not only preserves witness accounts, debris from the accident, injuries, and other immediate evidence, but provides information on the truck driver, the company they are employed with, and the police’s opinion on whether or not the driver is at-fault in the crash.

 In addition to reporting a commercial truck accident to the police, it’s essential to hire a St. Louis Truck Accident Lawyer to represent your case.
-An attorney can help gather copies of the driver’s log book, driving history, and CDL employment history, and prevent you from having to deal with the insurance company yourself.
+An attorney can help gather copies of the driver’s logbook, driving history, and CDL employment history, and prevent you from having to deal with the insurance company yourself.

 After a truck accident, the trucking company’s insurance agent will try to get an immediate statement from you about the accident or offer you an initial settlement offer for damages.
 But, having an experienced attorney by your side protects you from giving a statement right after the accident and accepting a lower Missouri truck accident settlement than you could be entitled to for damages.

 Missouri truck accident victims have up to two years after an accident to sue an at-fault commercial truck driver for damages, but it’s best to file claims as soon as possible after an accident.